dsshim0125/dacl/README.md

 ### Dataset

 [vKITTI](https://europe.naverlabs.com/research/computer-vision/proxy-virtual-worlds-vkitti-1/) is used as synthetic source domain data and [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php) is used as realistic target domain data.
+A train & test split dataset suggested in Eigen et al. is provided in datasplit folder.

 ```
 DATA_ROOT
   |----kitti